Svancara/FinDogAI/docs/backend-architecture/security-rules.md

 | teamMembers | Read/Write | Read/Write | Read |
 | audit_logs | Read | None | None |

+*Owners can update the tenant document, but cannot modify `schemaVersion` or `migrations` fields (Cloud Functions only).

 ### Special Cases

+**Tenant Document Schema Fields:**
+- The tenant root document contains `schemaVersion` and `migrations` fields
+- These fields can only be updated by Cloud Functions (server-side)
+- Client updates to the tenant document are allowed, but cannot modify these fields
+- This ensures schema version integrity and prevents clients from bypassing migration checks

 **Team Member Cost Creation:**
 - Team members can create costs (high frequency operation)